 Every trail is unique and every program is too, however, there’s plenty to learn from experiences that others have while walking similar paths and standing up similar programs.

-Before, during, and after the launch of the GoDaddy Plugin Partner Program, we spent / are spending time meeting with friends and colleagues who have stood up other programs.
+Before, during, and after launch, meet with friends and colleagues who have stood up other programs.
 The key is to learn from and teach each other things that will help level-up each other’s program planning game.

 Build by partnering with future program users

-Last year we brought a ton of customers and partners into planning, production, and launch processes with us.
-It’s awesome because our customers and partners got to help shape what we built, and we were able to create a program that was tuned for success right out of the gate.
-Bring your users in to build your products and services with you, and immediately involve them in the program planning process.
+Bring customers and partners into planning, production, and launch processes.
+Your customers and partners will appreciate getting to help shape what you build, and you’ll be able to create a program that is tuned for success right out of the gate.

 Keep an eye on risks and contingencies